illudium/ssh_install_and_secure_config_for_windows/README.md

 # openssh_for_windows

 UPDATE, Aug 2021:
-I don't really recommend the below method any longer.
+I don't really recommend the existing method any longer for instaling SSH in Windows (Microsoft's version is lagging too far behind).
-If it fits within your needs/parameters from a security perspective I suggest the following:
+If it fits within your needs/parameters from a security perspective I suggest the following, below.
+HOWEVER !!
+If you do run with this, please **DO** look at my existing script and DO enable ssh-key auth only, and DO limit connections by external source IP(s).

-#1
+The WinSSH module does appear to install/use Chocolatey to get SSH installed, so the usual warnings apply: USE AT YOUR OWN RISK !

+#1 Required for some of the below to work.
 Set-ItemProperty -Path "HKLM:\SOFTWARE\Microsoft\Internet Explorer\Main" -Name "DisableFirstRunCustomize" -Value 2

 #2